Should You Even Put Up The Christmas Tree If You're Experiencing Family Estrangement From Your Adult Child

 Eventually, the emotions work their way back to the forefront and they come out either in your other relationships, through your health or in other undesirable ways.
 It’s a temporary fix at best and until you emotionally heal, reconciliation with your child, or even happiness in your day to day life, are much less likely to happen for you.

-Reluctance to celebrate Christmas because of your estrangement might mean that it’s time to work on your emotional healing
+Reluctance to celebrate Christmas because of your estrangement Signals that it’s time to work on your emotional healing

 If you have not started that process of emotional healing, this is truly the time.
 That might be exactly why God has you reading this right now.